MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 - 3 = Internet
 - 4 = Restricted sites

-For example, if the ZoneID is 2, VBA macros in that file won't be blocked by default.
-But if the ZoneID is 3, macros in that file will be blocked by default.
+For example, if the ZoneId is 2, VBA macros in that file won't be blocked by default.
+But if the ZoneId is 3, macros in that file will be blocked by default.

-You can use the [Unblock-File](/powershell/module/microsoft.powershell.utility/unblock-file) cmdlet in PowerShell to remove the ZoneID value from the file.
-Removing the ZoneID value will allow VBA macros to run by default.
+You can use the [Unblock-File](/powershell/module/microsoft.powershell.utility/unblock-file) cmdlet in PowerShell to remove the ZoneId value from the file.
+Removing the ZoneId value will allow VBA macros to run by default.
 Using the cmdlet does the same thing as selecting the **Unblock** checkbox on the **General** tab of the **Properties** dialog for the file.

 ## Use the Readiness Toolkit to identify files with VBA macros that might be blocked